sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 2. Copy the configuration files for the messaging services `bupa-messaging.json` and `enterprise-messaging.json` from `tutorial/templates/events-s4hc-use/` to your project folder.

     * The `bupa-messaging.json` file has the name of the SAP S/4HANA Cloud system that was configured in [Register Your SAP S/4HANA Cloud System](btp-app-ext-service-s4hc-register) and the client ID, which will be used to generate the communications arrangement and channel with the SAP S/4HANA Cloud system.
-In this tutorial, we use the ID `RISK` and the corresponding channel for event binding is `SAP_CP_XF_RISK`.
+In this tutorial, you use the ID `RISK` and the corresponding channel for event binding is `SAP_CP_XF_RISK`.

     * The `enterprise-messaging.json` file has the SAP Event Mesh service instance name and the application namespace for publishing events.
-Since we are consuming events from SAP S/4HANA Cloud, the subscribe filter is set as `*` allowing all the received events.
+Since you are consuming events from SAP S/4HANA Cloud, the subscribe filter is set as `*` allowing all the received events.
 The publishing filter adds the application namespace for all events that maybe emitted from our `cpapp` application.

 3. Build the MTA module: